GSLabIt/DoDuet/README.md

 automatically created and a mention notification is fired, notifying the mentioned user of the new mention.

 Mention notifications are broadcasted and stored in the database.

+### Sodium crypto wrapper
+The sodium crypto wrapper is an external wrapper (it wraps other wrappers) with an exception function common to all the subsequent wrappers.

+As an external wrapper it does not follow any common wrapper patterns instead it provides three methods:
+- `derivation` - access the key derivation wrapper
+- `encryption` - access the encryption wrapper
+- `randomInt` - compute a secure random integer within a range in whatever system it runs on

+The `SodiumCryptoWrapper` instance can be accessed with the `sodium()` helper.

+### Sodium key derivation wrapper
+The sodium key derivation wrapper does not follow any common wrapper patterns and provides all the functions linked to cryptographically secure key generation and derivation.

+It provides the following methods:
+- `generateSalt` - generates a cryptographically secure random string (salt) to be used in encryption as nonce.
+At least you know exactly what you're doing you should never use this function directly instead use the predefined nonce generators
+- `generateSymmetricNonce` - generates a cryptographically secure random string to be used in symmetric encryption
+- `generateAsymmetricNonce` - generates a cryptographically secure random string to be used in asymmetric encryption
+- `generateMasterDerivationKey` - generates a master-pass for all the functionalities that needs keys or seeds.
+The master-pass is computed based on a provided password (user's password) and a salt that must be saved for subsequently regenerate the same master-pass
+- `deriveKeypairSeed` - derive the seed for asymmetric keypair generation
+- `packSharedKeypair` - is a utility function that creates a shared keypair with a sender private key and a receiver's public one or with a receiver private key and a sender's one

+### Sodium encryption wrapper
+The sodium encryption wrapper is an external wrapper.

+It does not follow any common wrapper patterns instead it provides two methods:
+- `symmetric` - access the symmetric encryption wrapper
+- `asymmetric` - access the asymmetric encryption wrapper

+### Sodium symmetric encryption wrapper
+The sodium symmetric encryption wrapper follows the [cryptographic wrapper](#what-a-cryptographic-wrapper-is) pattern.

+It provides all the following methods:
+- `key` - generates an XChaCha20 key for authenticated encryption through Poly1305
+- `encrypt` - symmetrically encrypts a message of arbitrary length with a composition of the XChaCha20 (encryption) and Poly1305 (authentication) algorithms providing a double layer of security ensuring that a message is encrypted and that it cannot be tampered without modifying and recomputing the whole message tag
+- `decrypt` - symmetrically decrypts and authenticate a message of arbitrary length with XChaCha20 and Poly1305

+### Sodium asymmetric encryption wrapper
+The sodium asymmetric encryption wrapper follows the [cryptographic wrapper](#what-a-cryptographic-wrapper-is) pattern.

+It provides all the following methods:
+- `key` - generates a pair of keys (public and private) for asymmetric cryptography.
+It uses a seed to deterministically compute the keys and avoid the necessity to save the private key (as it can be easily regenerated)
+- `encrypt` - encrypt a message of arbitrary length with a composition of XSalsa20 (encryption), Poly1305 (authentication) and X25519 (key exchange) algorithms providing a triple layer of security ensuring that a message can always be read only by the two parties involved in the communication, that it is encrypted and that it cannot be tampered without modifying and recomputing the whole message
+- `decrypt` - decrypts and authenticate a message of arbitrary length with Salsa20 and Poly1305.
+It uses the key derived from the X25519 key exchange algorithm

+### Secure user wrapper
+The secure user wrapper follows the [interactive wrapper](#what-an-interactive-wrapper-is) pattern with an extra utility method.

+It provides all the following methods:
+- `has` - check if one of the available properties exists.
+This method depending on the requested items checks if the item exists in the user's settings or in the current user's session.
+This method accepts an additional value to the
+    `whitelistedItems` method ones: `all` is a shortcut for rapidly checking the existence of all the properties available
+- `get` - retrieve one of the whitelisted items from current user's settings or session depending on the requested property
+- `set` - it wraps around a set of virtual properties, `password` and `rotate` both the properties require as their value the current user's plain password as they use it to derive cryptographic keys.
+    The `password` property triggers the generation or regeneration of the keys for asymmetric encryption while `rotate` property triggers the rotation of all the user's asymmetric keys regenerating a random seed and its associated keys.
+Key rotation is not reversible and makes all previously encoded text and received messages unreadable.
+- `whitelistedItems` - returns a hardcoded list of available items for the `get` and `has` methods